dkoz/palworld-palbot/README.md

  Support the development on [Patreon](https://www.patreon.com/palbotinn) and visit our [Website](https://palbot.gg).

- > [!IMPORTANT]
- > Due to personal reasons, I won't be able to keep maintaining the bot for much longer.
-I'll still fix any bugs that pop up, but I won’t be adding new features or continuing work on Pal Game for the time being.

 ## Features:
  - **Server Management:** Easily add, edit, and delete servers directly through the bot, enabling RCON, server queries, and other functionalities to operate smoothly.
  - **RCON Integration:** Seamlessly control your server using RCON commands.